Valkrani/ConsoleFarmGame/README.md

   ### -The market changes on a daily and weekly basis.

-  ### ---The market prices vary daily around a base price, with a bit of a random number with inflation (for the funs).
+  --The market prices vary daily around a base price, with a bit of a random number with inflation (for the funs).

-  ### ---The market base prices vary weekly on a random number with inflation (for the funs)
+  --The market base prices vary weekly on a random number with inflation (for the funs)

   ### -Simple Save/Load system.
 Literally just outputs the data to a file and reads from them